kubeflow/website/content/en/docs/started/workstation/getting-started-windows.md

 some of the [linux installation options](/docs/started/workstation/getting-started-linux) for Kubeflow will be available on Windows, once WSL2 is formally released.

+*Note:* It is recommended that you have at least 12GB of RAM and 50GB of storage available.

 ### MicroK8s